BeepBoopVictor/WeatherAPI/README.md

 **CONTROL:**

-* Storage: This interface has a void method, 'consume', that takes as an argument a json string and the name of the topic.
+* Storage: This interface has a void method, 'consume', that takes as arguments a json string and the name of the topic.
 * Subscriber: This interface has a void method, 'start'.
 * FileEventStoreBuilder: This class implements 'Storage', the constructor takes as an argument a directory a path to store the events, the method 'consume' stores the events taken from AMQTopicSubscriber in written files with the format: 'datalake/eventstore/{topic}/{ss}/{YYYYMMDD}.events'.
 * AMQTopicSubscriber: This class implements 'Subscriber', the constructor takes as an argument a 'Storage' class and has a predefined brokerURL('tcp://localhost:61616'), the start function creates two subscriptions to both topics and sends the events to the 'Storage' method: 'consume'.